davidebbo/WAWSDeploy/README.md

 Simple command line tool to deploy a folder or a zip file to an Azure Website using WebDeploy.
 See this [post](http://blog.davidebbo.com/2014/03/WAWSDeploy.html) for details.

+**Note**: the `.PublishSettings` file discussed here is the one you can download for a specific  Azure Web App via the portal.

 Sample use:

     WAWSDeploy c:\somefolder mysite.PublishSettings